 Moreover, different allergies can cause different symptoms in people, like if some have inflammation due to metal, you might have skin rashes due to it.

-You can develop a skin allergy when either you come in contact with an allergy directly or you inhale the molecules of it.
+You can develop it when either you come in contact with an allergy directly or you inhale the molecules of it.

 When your skin comes directly in contact with the molecules of an allergen, then it is Allergic Contact Dermatitis.